linde/golang-exploration/readme.md

 go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-grpc-gateway@latest
 ```

-next, obtain the [protobuf comiler, protoc](https://grpc.io/docs/protoc-installation/), and use `go generate` to compile the service protobuf and then run tests.
+next, obtain the protobuf comiler, [protoc](https://grpc.io/docs/protoc-installation/), and use `go generate` to compile the service protobuf and then run tests.

 ```bash
 $ go generate ./...
 $ go test -v ./...
 ```

+# Tring it out

+## GRPC

-Then run a server in the background or another terminal, optionally in the background with `&`:
+Then run a server in another terminal or in the background via `&`:

 ```bash
 go run main.go server